Kinshuk1993/teamProject/README.md

 ## Project description

 This repository contains the source code for a test version of an Operating Interface for large-scale Wireless Sensor Networks.
-This application allows a user to create a WSN while a bigraph algebraic representation is build in the background.
+This application allows a user to create a WSN while a Bigraph algebraic representation is build in the background.
 When a user is done building their network they can export the WSN to a BIG file.

 This application follows the paper "Modelling and Verification of Large-Scale Sensor Network Infrastructures" by Michele Sevegnani et al. and provides an easier way to create WSN model.
 However, this is just a Proof of concept and does not provide a fully implemented version, and has some problems that have not been fixed at this point.